jweaver72/EGZUMMER-WIKI/Development.md

 Register `REG_7B<15:0>` also plays some role.
 When it is set to 0x8420 the RSSI will go down to 170 in the fix mode.
 But if 0x318C value is used it won't.

-Another thing, the index sometimes will go to -2 !!??
+Another thing, the index sometimes goes to -2 !!??

 ## 1o11 AM fix issue with strong signals